-POR OUR FIRST RETREAT IN NORWAY, we would like to offer you an unrivalled opportunity to photograph one of Europe's most impressive birds, close-up, in a spectacular fjord setting.
+CR OUR SECOND RETREAT IN NORWAY, we would like to offer you an unrivalled opportunity to photograph two of Europe's most impressive birds, close-up, in a spectacular winter setting.
 And, of course, it's all delivered with our particular brand of hospitality.
-If you've not travelled with us before, that means making a homefrom-home for you in a comfortable house, serving you with delicious meals.
-It's also about giving you the time, help and space to develop as a photographer, through practice and critique,
+If you've not travelled with us before, that means making a home-from-home for you in a comfortable house, serving you with delicious meals.
+It's also about giving you the time, help and space to develop as a photographer, through practice and critique.

 Amongst nature photographers, Ole Martin and Wenche Dahle's operation at Flatanger, 3 1⁄2 hours north of Trondheim in central Norway, is considered the best place to photograph sea eagles in Europe.
 For over 20 years, Ole Martin has fed generations of local birds from the back of his boat and he is as familiar with their habits as they are with his.
-During four sessions - two morning and two evening ones - he will take us to the best places at the best times in the complex of open and shaded fjords to make memorable, action-filled pictures.
-Better bring a spare card or two...
+During two day time sessions timed to co-incide with the best light and sea conditions, he will take us to the best places in the complex of open and shaded fjords to make memorable, action-filled pictures.
+Better bring a spare card or two.

-But Flatanger's appeal extends beyond these exciting raptors.
-In the sprawling boreal forest, with spring recently arrived, you will have 3 five-hour sessions of quiet hide (blind) time to photograph red squirrels and a variety of small birds that are attracted to the food provided for them.
+In more recent times, Ole Martin has successfully attracted golden eagles to a bait site which is served by a comfortable hide (blind) with heater.
+The golden eagle hide is quite near base and a 10 minute walk from where we park.
+You will be in before first light to avoid spooking the birds.
+It's a long day of exciting photography and you will have two sessions with these eagles.
+Flatanger's appeal extends beyond these exciting raptors.
+In the sprawling boreal forest, with snow still on the ground, you will enjoy several sessions of quiet hide time to photograph red squirrels and a variety of small birds that are attracted to the food provided for them.
 And to round things off, Niall and Wenche, a rising star on the creative nature photography scene, will share their ideas and insights and show you new pathways to explore.